aws-samples/amazon-bedrock-samples/docs/introduction-to-bedrock/converse_api/01_converse_api.md

 <h3> Conversation with Image using Converse API </h3>

 In this example we will send an image as part of a message and requests that the model describe the image.
-The example uses Converse operation and the Anthropic Claude 3.5 Sonnet model.
+The example uses Converse operation and the Amazon Nova Lite model.

 Sample image used in this example.